ParhamP/Speech-Hacker/README.md

 2. Browse the internet to find reasonable amount of relatively good quality audio files spoken by your figure.
 (Convert them to WAV)

-3. Place all the audio files in a folder
+3. Place all the audio files you found in a folder

 4. Acquire IBM Watson Speech to Text username and password at https://www.ibm.com/watson/developercloud/speech-to-text.html and obtain an IBM Watson Speech to text username and password.
 (For help visit: https://www.ibm.com/watson/developercloud/doc/getting_started/gs-credentials.shtml)